secure-device-onboard/docs/docs/security-best-practices/security-best-practices.md

 At-rest protection means private keys are protected on disk or in the database but held in clear text in memory to perform signing operations.
 Storing the key in a file system of a machine requires careful procedural controls to ensure that the entire machine is protected from physical and virtual access.

 When backup procedures of the file system or database are in place, the same procedural controls shall be applied to the backup medium, especially when the medium is Internet accessible (for example, AWS* S3 buckets, Google Drive*).
-Backup of systems through cloud services (for example, Carbonite*, BackBlaze*) need additional considerations that might require case-by-case negotiations with the service provider.
+Backup of systems through cloud services (for example, Carbonite*, BackBlaze*) needs additional considerations that might require case-by-case negotiations with the service provider.

 Memory isolation is therefore important to prevent leakage of keys across applications, containers, or virtual machines.